JK-Rolling/DuinoI2C_ESP/esp8266/README.md

 ### BKM (Best Known Method)
 - Tested stable operation for 15 workers.
 Beyond that and up until 20, may need your help to find out as I ran out of AVR.
 Use `minimal` .bin may help.
 - Keep an eye on the free heap as it may cause instability if too low.
 The firmware tried it's best to keep heap space available.
-- Turn off OLED from the web dashboard as updating screen means taking away 1-3% sharetime from one of the worker.
+- Turn off OLED/LCD from the web dashboard as updating screen means taking away 1-3% sharetime from one of the worker.
 Turn it back ON when needed, it saves power too.
 - Valid worker address range is 1-127 except 60 (0x3C).
 Only the first 20 workers will be used.
 - if the breathing LED hung, give it 1 minutes.
 If it doesn't continue breathing, reset the ESP.
 - Best ESP-worker combination per experiment is ESP 100KHz and Attiny85 400KHz.
 The KHz here refers to I2C clock frequency.
 This combo submit **8.6%** more accepted shares than ESP 100KHz and Attiny85 100KHz combo.
 Thanks jpx13 for collecting this data!